keystonejs/keystone/.changeset/grumpy-humans-care.md

 "@keystone-6/keystone": patch
 ---

-Improve console output, especially when you need to restart the server because of schema changes
+Improve console output for when you need to restart the server because of schema changes